This degree-audit and advising tool helps you and your academic advisor review progress toward your degree.

 - Contact the Customer Service Center at (219) 989-2888 if you are not able to access the myPNW portal or the myPNWplan link on the Registration tab.

-- Contact the Office of the Registrar to request an official college transcript.
+- Contact the Office of the Registrar to request an official college transcript or visit the Transcript web site for more information about the online transcript ordering system.